mccobbg/navigation-challenge/README.md

 and its north/south position) from its starting position is 17 + 8 = 25.

 Figure out where the navigation instructions lead.
 What is the Manhattan distance between that location and the ship's starting position?

+Build instructions:

+On a Mac run:

+g++ -std=c++17 navigate.cpp position.cpp -o navigate

+On a Mac run:

+./navigate instructions.txt

+Assumption:

+A left or right turn is a multiple of 90 degrees, 90, 180, 270, ..